-This course focuses on instructional methods and classroom management for the culturally diverse elementary classroom.
-Students should acquire skills in classroom discipline, creation of lesson plans utilizing a variety of instructional and evaluation methods, and classroom teaching.
-Course shall include all state mandated content areas.
+This course focuses on instructional methods for mathematics, science and social studies for the culturally diverse elementary classroom.
+Students will acquire skills in the creation of lesson plans utilizing a variety of instructional and evaluation methods, and classroom teaching.
+Course will include all state mandated content areas.